 All efforts must be made to complete the Post University admissions process prior to starting classes.
 It is expected that all admissions requirements will be met by the end of the first Module (eight weeks) attended.
-A student will be permitted to take classes during their first Module while completing the admissions process; however, the student will not be eligible for Federal Financial Aid until the entire admissions process is completed.
-Under no circumstances may a student continue to take courses beyond their first module before the admissions process is finalized.
-A completed application must include a copy of the student's official high school transcript, which demonstrates all academic requirements have been met, including a cumulative GPA of at least 2.0.
-If the cumulative GPA is less than 2.0, an admissions essay will be required.
+A student will be permitted to take a class during their first Module while completing the admissions process; however, the student will not be eligible for Federal Financial Aid until the entire admissions process is completed.
+A completed application must include a copy of the student's official high school transcript or GED, which demonstrates all academic requirements have been met including a cumulative GPA of at least 2.0.
+If the cumulative GPA is less that 2.0, an admissions essay will be required.

 Post University will make every effort to facilitate the receipt of the high school transcript; however, it is ultimately the student's responsibility to ensure this requirement is satisfied.
-Please complete, sign and submit a Post University Transcript Request Form to authorize Post University's Office of Admissions to request your official transcript.
-This form is available for download at http://staging.post.edu/docs/default-source/default-documentlibrary/transcriptrequestformonline41715.pdf?sfvrsn=0.
+Please complete, sign and submit a Post University Transcript Request Form to authorize Post University's Office of Admissions to request your official transcript during the application process.